DISAPERE: A Dataset for Discourse Structure in Peer Review Discussions

 \subsection{Alignment}

-Since authors often respond to reviewers' points in order, one would expect alignment to be trivial, yet this is not necessarily the case.
-In Figure~\ref{fig:spearmen}, we calculate Spearman's $\rho$ between rebuttal sentence indices and their aligned review sentence indices.
-Rebuttals responding to each point in order would achieve a $\rho$ of $1.0$.
-However, this is rare -- instead, we find that $\rho$ is even negative in some cases.
-This indicates that while the alignment task may benefit from linear inductive bias, the task is not trivial.
+One might reasonably hypothesize that the task of alignment between rebuttal and review sentences would be trivial, since authors are likely to respond to each point in the review in order.
+We can show that this is not the case.
+In \Cref{fig:spearmen}, we calculate Spearman's $\rho$ between rebuttal sentence indices and their aligned review sentence indices.
+Rebuttals responding to each point in order would achieve $\rho = 1.0$; this case is rare.
+Many examples with positive $\rho < 1.0$ indicate that authors do respond to points approximately in order, but a simple mapping based on order alone would not capture the correct alignment.
+Thus, while linear inductive bias may be beneficial to alignment models, the task of determining rebuttal sentences' contexts is not trivial.